savnkr/GPPS/README.md

 > **Scalable h-adaptive probabilistic solver for time-independent and time-dependent systems**

 ## Overview
 The code implements a scalable **Gaussian process probabilistic numerical solver (GPPS)** for partial differential equations that combines a Gaussian process (GP) representation of the solution, a stochastic dual descent (SDD) algorithm for fast inference, and a **clustering-based active learning** strategy for **h-adaptive** refinement.
 The method applies to both time-independent (steady-state) and time-dependent (space–time) PDEs, and returns not only numerical solutions but also rigorous posterior uncertainty quantification (UQ).
-Unlike standard GP-based solvers, the approach in the paper is computationally scalable, enabling high-resolution and high-dimensional problems.
+Unlike standard GP-based solvers, the approach in the paper is computationally scalable, and high-dimensional problems.

 ## Example